 We are a clinical-stage gene therapy company focused on developing life-changing treatments for patients suffering from severe diseases of the central nervous system, or CNS.
-We focus on CNS diseases where we believe that an adeno-associated virus, or AAV, gene therapy approach can have a clinically meaningful impact by either increasing or decreasing the production of a specific protein.
+We focus on CNS diseases where we believe that an adeno-associated virus, or AAV, gene therapy approach that either increases or decreases the production of a specific protein can slow or reduce the symptoms experienced by patients, and therefore have a clinically meaningful impact.
 We have created a product engine that enables us to engineer, optimize, manufacture and deliver our AAV-based therapies that have the potential to provide durable efficacy following a single administration directly to the CNS.
-Our product engine has rapidly generated programs for five CNS indications, including advanced Parkinson's disease, a monogenic form of amyotrophic lateral sclerosis, Friedreich's ataxia, Huntington's disease and spinal muscular atrophy.
-Our most advanced clinical candidate, VY-AADC01, is being evaluated for the treatment of advanced Parkinson's disease in an open-label, Phase 1b clinical trial with the goal of generating human proof-of-concept data in 2016.
-Our founders and members of our management team have extensive experience in drug discovery and development and have pioneered significant advances in the fields of AAV gene therapy and neuroscience.
+Our product engine has rapidly generated programs for five CNS indications, including advanced Parkinson's disease; a monogenic form of amyotrophic lateral sclerosis, or a form of the disease caused by a single gene mutation; Friedreich's ataxia; Huntington's disease; and spinal muscular atrophy.
+Our most advanced clinical candidate, VY-AADC01, is being evaluated for the treatment of advanced Parkinson's disease in an open-label, Phase 1b clinical trial with the goal of generating human proof-of-concept data in the second half of 2016.
+Our founders and members of our management team have extensive experience in drug discovery and development and have pioneered significant advances within the fields of AAV gene therapy and neuroscience.

 We believe that AAV gene therapy is a particularly attractive treatment approach for CNS diseases that are caused by well-defined genetic mutations.
-CNS diseases are a leading driver of global disease burden and represent the single largest biopharmaceutical market with estimated worldwide annual sales of over \$125 billion in 2013.
-However, due to the limited treatment options available for many CNS diseases, there remains a significant unmet medical need and an opportunity for AAV gene therapy to transform the lives of patients with severe CNS diseases.
+CNS diseases are a leading driver of global disease burden and represent the single largest biopharmaceutical market with estimated worldwide annual sales of over \$125 billion in 2013, with the five CNS indications that we are currently targeting representing only a portion of this market.
+Due to the limited treatment options available for many CNS diseases, there remains a significant unmet medical need and an opportunity for AAV gene therapy to transform the lives of many patients with severe CNS diseases.
 Based upon clinical data generated to date, we believe that durable gene expression is achievable following a single administration of AAV gene therapy.
-Recent advances in delivery techniques allow for targeted delivery of AAV vectors to discrete regions of the CNS.
-In addition, AAV is believed to be safe, as no vector-related serious adverse events, or SAEs, have been reported in the more than 1,300 patients, including over 200 patients for CNS indications, that we estimate have been treated with AAV gene therapy to date.
+Recent advances in delivery techniques allow for targeted delivery of AAV vectors, which are modified, non-replicating versions of AAV, to discrete regions of the CNS.
+In addition, AAV is believed to be safe, as no vector-related serious adverse events, or SAEs, have been reported in the more than 1,300 patients that we estimate have been treated with AAV gene therapy to date, including 200 patients treated for CNS indications.